vincentrenais/vincentrenais.github.io/_posts/2017-08-14-adding-certificate-pinning-to-your-ios-app.md

 * `DER` - pretty common binary format when dealing with certificates
 * `> appleCert.cer` - the end file we want

 Now you should have a file named `appleCert.cer`.
 Let's add it to our Xcode project.
 Drag and drop the file into Xcode.
-Make sure you select `copy items if needed` and that you check the target in the `add to targets` section.
+Make sure you select `copy items if needed` and that you check the target in the `add to targets` section when you get to this screen:

+{% include image.html path="documentation/xcode_file_import_confirm_prompt.png" path-detail="documentation/xcode_file_import_confirm_prompt@2x.png" alt="Xcode File Import Confirm Prompt" %}

 To make sure the file was added to the main target:
 * Right click on the `.cer` file inside the Xcode project navigator and select `Show File Inspector`